e-sites/Natrium/docs/CONFIGURATION.md

 The `files` dictionary's first key is the filepath, the value should be of a `Dictionary*` type.

 **Dictionary<sup><u>3</u></sup>***:
 The `target_specific ` dictionary's first key is the target name, the value should be of a `Dictionary*` type.
+⚠️ A target specific variable must be set in the `variables` field, so it can only overwrite existing variables.

 `Dictionary*` = All the dictionaries support different types of notations: